damolinx/vscode-macros/README.md

 ### Predefined Views and View Container

 Views such as sidebars and panels cannot be created dynamically—they must first be declared in the extension's `package.json` manifest.
 This limitation means macros would not be able to define their own views at runtime.
-To overcome this limitation, the extension predefines a `Macros` view container (with the id: `macrosViews`) with generic `webview` and `treeview` views (with ids `macrosView.webview[1..3]` and `macrosView.treeview[1..3]`).
-Macros can then "claim" and use these predefined views to display custom content or UI as needed.
+To overcome this limitation, the extension predefines a **Macros** view container (with the id: `macrosViews`) with generic `webview` and `treeview` views (with ids `macrosView.webview[1..3]` and `macrosView.treeview[1..3]`).
+Macros can then claim and use these predefined views to display custom content or UI as needed.

 Views are disabled by default via a context value, so to enable them you must enable that context value (see example below).

   **Example: Enabling `macrosView.webview1` view**
   ```
   vscode.commands.executeCommand('setContext', 'macrosView.webview1.show', true);
   ```

 Remember to set this back to `false` when macro completes.

 **Macro-backed tree view ("Tree View" template)**